sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 As long as A and B stay within their regions, this allows multiple processes to safely write to the same file simultaneously.

-#### Cursing, except you have to expand when you do it
+#### fembiggen()
+One of the key distinctions between this setup and a shared-memory ringbuffer is the fact that the size of the area can and must resize under normal operation.
+This makes it a little trickier, especially the error conditions, but let's see how it might work.

-Let's track what the metadata does when a cursor hits the end of the file.
+We'll track what the metadata does when a cursor hits the end of the file.
-Suppose we have a setup where the chunk size is one page, and we allocated just two at the beginning.
+Suppose we have a setup where the chunk size is one page, and we allocated just one at the beginning.

 ```
 +-------------------+     +-------------------+
 | Metadata          |     | Data File         |